Edge of Drought Tour

-Journey through a scenic landscape as we explore an area of California dealing with persistent threats to its water supply and quality, and learn what solutions are being implemented.
+This tour journeyed through a scenic landscape and explored an area of California dealing with persistent threats to its water supply and quality.
+Along the way, we learned about solutions that were being implemented.

-Although Santa Barbara County recently lifted its drought emergency declaration after this winter’s storms replenished local reservoirs, the region’s hydrologic recovery often has lagged behind much of the rest of the state.
+Although Santa Barbara County had lifted its drought emergency declaration after the 2019 storms replenished local reservoirs, the region’s hydrologic recovery has often lagged behind much of the rest of the state.
 It is a region particularly prone to drought, wildfires and mudslides.

 It’s also a region with limited local surface and groundwater supplies.
 In 1991, in the midst of a drought, local voters agreed to finance facilities to treat and distribute imported water via the State Water Project through the Coastal Branch Phase II project, which was completed in 1997.